-If a unit anticipates three or more additional people for any meal, the specific meal and number of "guests" needs to be provided at Sunday check-in or, in the case of Sunday or Monday meals, a minimum of 48 hours in advance.
+If a unit anticipates three or more additional people for any meal, the specific meal and number of "guests" needs to be provided at Sunday check-in or, in the case of Sunday or Monday meals, no later than noon the preceding Friday.
+(Please see section on visitor/guest meals, page 19.)